cpsc5042-project-g3/milestone2/README.md

 **Milestone 2 already done:**
+ - RPCImpl >> added updateLeaderboard() function as well as a couple other supporting functions, was unable to test fully.
+Used a semaphore like we did in HW3.
+I think that's enough, but we can add a mutex if needed.

 - Server >> Game class created on Server side
 - Server >> Character class created on Server side
 - added new RPC called ```getCharacterList```